ErinSteph/17/README.md

 # 17
-~~I do not expect anybody to be able to install and run this, it's just for people who were asking to see the source.~~

-~~If you REALLY REALLY wanna run it, [ask](https://discord.gg/MpUB5Hp), so I can probably not help you.~~

 Installing this is getting kind of doable now.

 It's written to be run in Apache with Cron Jobs, so quickly how to set that up: